Project 1: Genome Assembly

 changed how we have organized our pipeline.
 The same code from our week 1 pipeline

-is there, but we have now separated each process into different modules You can see
+is there, but we have now separated each process into a different module located

-think of this as akin to when you import a library in python.
+You can think of this as akin to when you import a library in python to make

 Connect the processes in the week2.nf